Guide to Using the pgvector PostgreSQL Extension in ServBay

 - ServBay is installed and running on macOS.

-- The PostgreSQL package is enabled in ServBay's "Packages" list.
-If not yet enabled, locate PostgreSQL in the ServBay app interface and set its status to "Enabled."
+- PostgreSQL is enabled in the ServBay “Packages” list.
+If it’s not enabled, locate PostgreSQL in the ServBay app and set its status to “Enabled”.

 Enabling the pgvector Extension in ServBay's PostgreSQL

-extension files in PostgreSQL’s installation directory.
-You do not need to download or compile anything manually.
-You only need to enable it in the specific database where you want to use pgvector
+extension files in the PostgreSQL installation directory by default.
+You do not need to manually download or compile anything—just enable it in the specific database where you want to use pgvector

 .